Watch for Continued Losses in Shares of Alcoa Corp (AA) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Alcoa Corp (AA)

-Shares of Alcoa Corp (NYSE:AA) traded today at $6.73, breaking its 52-week low.
-So far today approximately 1 million shares have been exchanged, as compared to an average 30-day volume of 7 million shares.
+Alcoa Corp (NYSE:AA) traded today at a new 52-week low of $6.31.
+So far today approximately 928,000 shares have been exchanged, as compared to an average 30-day volume of 6.8 million shares.

-There is potential upside of 802.1% for shares of Alcoa Corp based on a current price of $7.12 and an average consensus analyst price target of $64.23.
-The stock should find initial resistance at its 50-day moving average (MA) of $15.47 and further resistance at its 200-day MA of $19.60.

 Alcoa Corporation manufactures metal products.
 The Company produces and sells bauxite, alumina, and aluminum products.
 Alcoa serves aluminium industry worldwide.